mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.
 New software tools to make games which offer new pedagogical possibilities emerge regularly.
 Game playing practices and the opportunities provided by participation in wider communities also continue to evolve.

+Illingworth critique's Kafai and Burke's book due to lack of specificity in the game making techniques outlined.
+While some of the studies linked to do contain pedagogies used, others suffer from less detail, may be out of date, or use non-free tools.

+This study addresses this in part with a detailed exploration on the learning design in Chapter 5 a design narrative and  Chapter 7 which explores cultural elements of game making research.
+It also includes as a research output tools in the form of free-software and educational materials created under an open-licence.

+In recent years the constructionist school has taken care to start to describe cultural elements of learning environments [EVIDENCE].

+However, while some research is drawing on sociocultural approaches, constructionism lacks some of the tools provided by 3GAT.

 Sharing practice for researchers and practitioners is complicated.
 The results are often too abstract to be useful or easily understood by practitioners or too concrete to replicate.
 Notable exceptions include design pattern collections and design heuristics like that of Brennan and Silverman [@resnick_reflections_2005]